Dark Mode

 Typically, in the cases when you do not owe a filing fee, you will need to submit additional documents.
 An experienced immigration lawyer can help you determine what documents are needed.

-At The Law Offices of Spar & Bernstein, we have handled immigration cases for more than five decades.
+At The Law Offices of Spar & Bernstein, we have handled immigration cases for more than six decades.
 From citizenship and naturalization to family and employment immigration, we have a rich portfolio of success stories.

 Schedule a consultation with our knowledgeable attorneys and we will give you the latest information regarding your Green Card renewal fee, the necessary documentation and expected processing time.